Cristianohh/ETC2TextureLoader/README.md

 === ABOUT ===
-Programmatically compiling all shaders the first time an application is run and saving the binaries for reuse can significantly reduce load times for games in subsequent runs.
-The OpenGL* ES 3.0 sample code introduced here demonstrates a simple implementation of this capability.
+Simple example showing how to load the ETC2 texture format.
+Application originally written by William Guo.
+Updated to include ETC2 by Cristiano Ferreira.

 === INSTALLATION ===
-Navigate to PrecompiledShaders\projects\android with a device connected, or the emulator running.
+In project root with a device connected, or the emulator running run the following:
-Run the following:
 	android update project –p .
 	ndk-build
 	ant debug